liberjul/Hyphal_feature_tracking/README.md

 # Hyphal_feature_tracking

-This repository employs [TensorFlow's](https://github.com/tensorflow/tensorflow) object detection algorithm to identify and track growing tips of fungi or similar biological objects.
+This repository employs [TensorFlow's](https://github.com/tensorflow/tensorflow) object detection algorithm to identify and track growing tips of fungi or similar biological objects, as they move in a series of images.
+The example images were recorded at 100X magnification at the edge of a fungal colony, using a custom-timed camera setup on a microscope.

 Requirements:
 - Python >=3.6